bitcoin-express/BitcoinExpress/README.md

 ```

 Build library (developer mode).
-By default the lib will be placed in the *dist/* folder, use the flag *--dest* to modify the destination folder.
+By default the lib will be placed in the *dist/* folder, use the flag *--dest* to modify the destination folder and flag *--watch* for file watcher.
 ```shellscript
     gulp build:dev
 ```